Glossary entry (derived from question below)

 Thanks etienne - though I don't think "image policy" would do.

-Expialidocio (X)
+agree Expialidocio (X)

 33 mins